-Since the 1970's "withitness" has been emphasized as an important classroom and physical education management skill (Kounin, 1970).
+Since the 1970's "withitness" has been emphasized as a vital classroom and physical education management skill (Kounin, 1970).
 "Withit" instructors develop the ability to know what is going on in the classroom or gym and reduce misbehaviour through observation skills.
 The purpose of this paper was to discuss how "withitness" may be used in areas other than physical education or the classroom.

 How can "withitness" be used in coaching and personal training?

 Coaches and personal trainers work in an environment similar to those who teach physical education.
 These professionals teach skills that require constant attention and feedback regarding how skill patterns are performed.
 In most cases, preventing misbehaviour is not a primary goal; instead, these professionals focus on proper technique, improved skill performance, and safety issues.
 For example, important "withit" skills include observation skills specific to visual search and tracking.
 Instructors' eyes must always be searching and focusing on the critical aspects of the skill.
 While auditory, visual, and kinaesthetic processes are occurring, these individuals will be evaluating the movement and providing feedback that will improve skill performance in a safe environment.